 3. Or, you can learn a fully-choreographed routine.

 If you’ve always dreamed about dancing your heart out on this day, a fully-choreographed routine is for you.
 Think “Dancing with the Stars”.

 A performance like this usually includes fancier moves (lifts, dips, and side-by-side steps).
-Even the walking onto and off the floor are practiced in advance.
+Not only will you learn customized choreography, but also walking onto and off the floor are practiced in advance.
 The downside to this spectacular is you can only do it to one piece of music.